civisanalytics/civis-jupyter-python3/README.md

 ### For Maintainers

+#### Updating Dependencies

+Updating the `civis-jupyter-python3` Docker image entails the following:

+* Update the base `datascience-python` image to the latest one;
+* Update `requirements-core.txt`, the Python dependencies specific to this `civis-jupyter-python3` image.
+* Update `requirements-full.txt` so that it has all transitive dependencies pinned while respecting those already pinned at both `datascience-python` and `requirements-core.txt`.

+To execute these updates, follow these steps:

+* Update the version number of the `datascience-python` image in both `Dockerfile` and `.ds_python_version`.
+* Update the Python dependencies in `requirements-core.txt` as necessary.
+* Locally, have Docker Desktop running in prep for the next step.
+* Run `sh generate-requirements-full.sh` to update `requirements-full.txt`.
+* To verify the new `civis-jupyter-python3` image would successfully build with your changes, locally run `sh build_docker_file.sh`.

+#### Making a New Releases

 This repo has autobuild enabled.
 Any PR that is merged to master will be built as the `latest` tag on Dockerhub.
 Once you are ready to create a new version, go to the "releases" tab of the repository and click "Draft a new release".
-Github will prompt you to create a new tag, release title, and release description.
+GitHub will prompt you to create a new tag, release title, and release description.
 The tag should use semantic versioning in the form "vX.X.X"; "major.minor.micro".
 The title of the release should be the same as the tag.
 Include a change log in the release description.
 Once the release is tagged, DockerHub will automatically build three identical containers, with labels